-Your ThermoPro thermometer and hygrometer are outfitted with many different features.
-If you’re wondering how to calibrate a ThermoPro indoor and outdoor thermometer, or if you want to learn how to set the time feature on your ThermoPro, we have five simple tips to help you out.
+Your ThermoPro indoor/outdoor hygro-thermometer is outfitted with many different features.
+If you’re wondering how to synchronize a ThermoPro indoor/outdoor hygro-thermometers, or if you want to learn how to set the time feature on your ThermoPro, we have five simple tips to help you out.

-To calibrate your ThermoPro thermometer or hygrometer for the first time, you’ll have to follow the basic setup instructions.
+To synchronize your ThermoPro thermometer or hygrometer for the first time, please follow these basic setup instructions.

 To begin, you’ll need to remove the battery covers on the display unit and the sensor unit.
 If you purchased multiple sensor units, you’ll have to remove the covers on all of them.

-Remove the covers by using a small Phillips screwdriver to remove the four screws holding each cover in place.
+Next, remove the covers by using a small Phillips screwdriver to unscrew the four screws holding each cover in place.

-You may now replace the battery cover on the sensor.
-If you would like to sync more sensors to the display unit, you will have to insert batteries into them, turn them onto channel one, and press the sync button.
+Finally, you may now replace the battery cover on the sensor.
+If you would like to sync more sensors to the display unit, you will have to insert batteries into them, turn them onto an unused channel, and press the sync button.

 Once your display unit is synchronized to your sensor, hang the sensor in the area that you want to monitor, and you should receive your first readings within a few moments.